 Step 1: Create Your Account

 The first thing you will do is to create your account.
-Click this link to start your Bluehost account in another tab.
+Click this link to get the special discount and start your Bluehost account in another tab.
 Then you can come back to this article in this tab to follow the tutorial to get you started.

 When you create your account, you’ll have options for the basic, plus, or prime plans.
 I recommend starting with the basic account for your first WordPress blog.
 Later, you may want to create more blog sites (it’s addicting!), and you can always just upgrade your account for a couple dollars to get the plus account which allows you to put an unlimited number of WordPress sites on one account.
 Yep, unlimited!
 Yet another reason to love Bluehost!

 On the next screen, you’ll choose a new domain.
 This is the .com name of your website (and we do recommend choosing a .com name and not a .net or anything else).